 The zodiacal constellation Libra the Scales is a fixture of the evening sky during a Northern Hemisphere summer (Southern Hemisphere winter).
 It’s not the most flamboyant constellation of the Zodiac.
 But, in any year, you can find Libra fairly easily in a dark sky using two bright stars, Spica and Antares, as guides.
 Use these two bright stars to find two fainter stars in Libra, which, by the way, have two of the best star names in the sky.
 Follow the links below to learn more.

-Zuben … what?
-Click the links below to go to posts where you can hear pronunciations of these star names, which many have noticed sound a lot like Obi-Wan Kenobi, one of only four characters to appear in all six Star Wars films.
+By the way, many have noticed that Zubenelgenubi and Zubeneschamali sound a lot like Obi-Wan Kenobi, one of only four characters to appear in all six Star Wars films.
 Did George Lucas use these stars as inspiration for the character’s name?
 It would be interesting to know.

 As seen from Earth, the sun passes in front of the constellation Libra from about October 30 until November 22 every year.